 Johnson County Man Sentenced on Bank Fraud Charges

-KANSAS CITY, KS—A Johnson County man has been sentenced to 78 months in federal prison on bank fraud charges, U.S. Attorney Barry Grissom said today.
-He was ordered to pay approximately $2.6 million in restitution.
+KANSAS CITY, KS—A Johnson County man has been sentenced to 15 months in federal prison on bank fraud charges, U.S. Attorney Barry Grissom said today.
+He was ordered to pay approximately $1.3 million restitution.

-Hartfield was indicted November 4, 2010.
-The indictment alleged Hartfield owned two businesses in Overland Park: Hart Investments Inc. and Diamond Mortgage.
-Hart Investments purchased depressed properties in order to rehabilitate the properties and sell them at a profit.
-Hartfield obtained loans to rehabilitate homes on a “subject to appraisal” basis that allowed him to withdraw money as rehabilitation progressed.
+Hartfield owned two businesses in Overland Park: Hart Investments Inc. and Diamond Mortgage, both in Overland Park.
+Bradfield was the director of Operations of Hart Investments.
+Hart Investments purchased depressed properties in order to rehabilitate them and sell them at a profit.
+Hart Investments obtained loans to rehabilitate homes on a “subject to appraisal” basis that allowed the company to withdraw money as rehabilitation progressed.
 Starting in October 2006, Hartfield stopped rehabilitating houses.
-Instead, he and others made false representations to lenders in order to fraudulently obtain loan funds.
+Instead, he, Bradfield and others made false representations to lenders in order to fraudulently obtain loan funds.

 Grissom commended the FBI, the Internal Revenue Service, the FDIC-Office of Inspector General, Assistant U.S. Attorney Jabari Wamble, and Assistant U.S. Attorney David Smith for their work on the case.